 Social distancing needs to be adhered to even if someone is not exhibiting any symptoms.
 You could consider leaving deliveries at the door of your customer, rather than handing it over to them.
 Knock on the door, then step back at least 2 metres and wait nearby for your customer to collect it.
 If people are coming to collect the food then ensure that the 2 metres social distancing rule is adhered to, this can be done with markers on the ground or similar.

-We have designed a GOV.UK - Guidance on social distancingthat we recommend you display in a prominent position if customers are to visit your premises to pick up food.
+We have designed a GOV.UK - Guidance on social distancingthat we recommend you display in a prominent position for anyone working at the community/voluntary centre, and if customers are to visit your premises to pick up food.
 There is also government guidance for social distancing.
 For details visit

 Any volunteers should be aware of current coronavirus exclusion guidance and follow the government guidance at GOV.UK - COVID-19 stay at home guidance.
 If during the course of the volunteering work they develop any symptoms then they need to isolate themselves immediately and inform other volunteers.